Defensible space (fire control): Landscape use

+Fire Resistant Plants

+Some of the best ways to slow the spread of a fire to homes is to reduce the amount of fuel available for the fire.
+Within each zone, the amount of vegetation should drastically decrease.
+Having fire resistant plants in zones farther away form the home will help to slow down the fire even more.

+Some things to look for when picking fire resistant plants are high moisture content in leaves, limited dead vegetation, and low amounts of oils within the plant.
+Upkeep on these plants are also important for fire protection.
+Removal of excess branches and leaves will lessen the amount of potential fuel.
+Here are a few fire resistant plant examples, there are many different types of flowers, shrubs and trees that have fire resistant properties.

 Unintended consequences

 The unintended negative consequences of erosion and native habitat loss can result from some unskillful defensible space applications.
 The disturbance of the soil surface, such as garden soil cultivation in and firebreaks beyond native landscape zones areas, destroys the native plant cover and exposes open soil, accelerating invasive species of plants ("invasive exotics") spreading and replacing native habitats.

 In suburban and wildland–urban interface areas, the vegetation clearance and brush removal ordinances of municipalities for defensible space can result in mistaken excessive clearcutting of native and non-invasive introduced shrubs and perennials that exposes the soil to more light and less competition for invasive plant species, and also to erosion and landslides.
 Negative aesthetic consequences to natural and landscaped areas can be minimized with integrated and balanced defensible space practices.